Configuration shared by all build jobs

 - sh: echo for-matrix override build script

-Here we are able to create the desired matrix which consits of 8 jobs (2-image / 2-configuration / 2-environment variable groups), then in the for: node, specify special conditions for each job.
+Here we are able to create the desired matrix which consists of 8 jobs (2-image / 2-configuration / 2-environment variable groups), then in the for: node, specify special conditions for each job.
 Another important thing to note is the three matrix configuration keys within the for: node that are ignored.
 This makes sense intuitively, since these are meant to be, in a sense, ‘global’ configuration of the job matrix behaviour.
 A list of settings that are ignored can be found here

 To keep your configuration code as slim as possible, its a good idea to utilize a ‘fall through’ as a default config.
 Consider this simple example: